 Website Content isn’t Always Authoritative or Accurate.

 For the most part, the companies promoting timeshare exit reviews piece together what they read online.
 MyTimeshareExitReviews.com basically copied and pasted statements from our website and vaguely assessed our services without much accuracy.
 While they didn’t actually make any damaging statements, it’s obvious they have no idea what they’re talking about.
-The (said) owner recently emailed us offering us leads in exchange for commission.
-He built the site with the sole intention to steal some of the market share for profit.
+It can be assumed that the purpose of the site is to generate leads for a profit.
+One of these exit company review sites even added a disclaimer stating: “We receive compensation if you choose to speak to one of the recommended timeshare exit companies mentioned here.”

 TimeshareExitCompanies.com is another website with suspect timeshare exit reviews.
 On multiple occasions, we reached out to them for more information without prevail.
 No matter who (from our company) spoke to them, they always recommended the same cancellation provider.
 After challenging the inaccurate statements made about our company and exiting in general, they ceased correspondence.